-Given that Add Health measures 16 different health services schools provide, these data could be usefully employed to study the role of individual services offered.
-The focus in the present study is on a broader sense of schools' attention to students' physical health needs, but researchers interested in specific service offerings might find Add Health data fruitful.
-An alternative approach to measuring physical health provision broadly is to measure the number of services offered, rather than if any are offered.
-Models employing this type of specification result in qualitatively similar patterns (all positive relationships), but with coefficients of lower magnitude and with patterns of significance that are different across the three outcomes than the main models presented here (results available by request).
-I chose the approach of a single indicator because a linear count of services methodologically treats the difference between zero and one service as equivalent to the difference between five and six; this seems like a faulty assumption.
-To understand whether the extent of service provision matters, though, I tested whether having a high level of services changes how provision of preventive and physical health services relates to academic outcomes in two ways.
-A model adding controls for whether the school offers other types of services (mental health, reproductive health, and drub abuse services) in addition to physical health services, as well as a model controlling for an indicator of providing a large number of services (six to eleven services-the upper tail of the school services distribution in Add Health) produce substantively similar results to those presented above.
+Given that Add Health measures 16 different health services schools provide, these data could be employed to study the role of individual services offered.
+Although I focus on a broader sense of schools' attention to students' physical health needs, researchers interested in specific service offerings might find Add Health data fruitful.
+An alternative approach to operationalizing physical health provision broadly is to measure the number of services, rather than if any are offered.
+Models employing this type of specification result in qualitatively similar patterns (all positive relationships), but with coefficients of lower magnitude and with patterns of significance that are different across the three outcomes from the main models presented (results available from the author).
+I prefer a single indicator because a linear count of services methodologically treats the difference between zero and one service as equivalent to the difference between five and six; this seems like a faulty assumption.
+To understand whether the extent of service provision matters, though, I tested whether having a high level of services changes how provision of physical health services relates to academic outcomes in two ways: first, controlling for whether the school offers other types of services (mental health, reproductive health, and drub abuse services) in addition to physical health services, and second, controlling for an indicator of providing six or more services (the upper tail of the school services distribution in Add Health).
+These two models produce substantively similar results to those presented above.